A collection of thoughts on Nov. 6.

 -- This year's election went surprisingly smooth, given that there were a number of close races throughout the country.
 Recounts were kept to a minimum and only a few equipment glitches – which are to be expected – occurred.
 The age-old problem of long lines in larger precincts was again encountered, and will continue until some viable fix is invented.
 The usual allegations of voter fraud have cropped up and are being investigated, but many have already been proved false.

-Page 2 of 2 - So all and all, despite predictions to the contrary, Election 2012 was a success.
+So all and all, despite predictions to the contrary, Election 2012 was a success.
 This has nothing to do with who won and what passed but, rather, how much progress the country has made in making everyone's vote count.

 Keep up the good work!